What does your browser reveal about you?

 And if you guess what I think you will about my platform and browser of choice, you’ll be wrong…

-25. Gravatar Mike D NEW ZEALAND Says:
+25. Mike D NEW ZEALAND Mozilla Firefox Windows says:

 “You think that Senator Steven’s speech about net neutrality made allot of sense.
 You also sent out an internet one day, and the other person haven’t received it for days.”